Ellis Carr speaks with Senator Mark Warner and Deputy Treasury Secretary Adeyemo about CDFIs.

 And then lastly, I want to highlight the importance of bipartisan support to change the narrative around CDFIs, where it’s not like an “us versus them” conversation, that this is something that’s important to the overall economy.
 And that messaging getting out there and seeing Senators Warner and Crapo standing together on this as we go around the country talking to people, that’s really important.

 And then lastly, our newest initiative that we’ve been working on with JPMorgan Chase is that there are 3 million businesses in the country owned by baby boomers.
-And we recognize that there are just not enough minority businesses in the country, or even businesses from underserved communities that have a single employee.
 And so we have been working with them with their succession planning, to integrate into that training for entrepreneurs that can be equipped to acquire those businesses.
 And so in short, the EOC is more businesses, more capital, or more customers.
 That’s what we’re focused on, and I really appreciate the opportunity to be here to talk with everyone about this.

 The Impact of Secondary Markets